james-gould/PersonalBlog/all_collections/_posts/2025-24-04-Azure-Key-Vault-Emulator.md

 The first stable release of the [Azure Key Vault Emulator](https://github.com/james-gould/azure-keyvault-emulator) has shipped and is now available for public consumption.
 Here's a quick rundown of what's available:

-- **Full support for the Azure SDK Key Vault Clients**, meaning you can use the official `SecretClient`, `KeyClient` and `CertificateClient` when using the emulator and simply switch the `VaultURI` in production.
+- **Full support for the Azure SDK Key Vault Clients**, meaning you can use the official `SecretClient`, `KeyClient` and `CertificateClient` when using the Emulator and simply switch the `VaultURI` in production.
 - **Native .NET Aspire support** for both the hosting and client application.
-Using the emulator prevents any provisioning of a real Azure Key Vault and doesn't require any configuration to use, it Just Works™.
+Using the Emulator prevents any provisioning of a real Azure Key Vault and doesn't require any configuration to use, it Just Works™.
 Using `.NET Aspire` is not a requirement for the Emulator.
 - **Session or persistent storage of secure data**, meaning you can destroy all secure values when your application is finished running or keep them around if you don't want to run any initialisation code.
-- **No new dependencies** because the emulator is hosted externally to your main application (unless you use the handy `Client` library, more below).
+- **No new dependencies** because the Emulator is hosted externally to your main application (unless you use the handy `Client` library, more below).

-If you use, and like, the Emulator please make sure to ⭐ the repository, this engagement (amongst other criteria) is used to validate project applications for [.NET Foundation membership](https://github.com/dotnet-foundation/projects/issues/441) which will guarantee long term support for the project.
+If you use, and like, the Emulator please make sure to ⭐ the repository.
+This engagement (amongst other criteria) is used to validate project applications for [.NET Foundation membership](https://github.com/dotnet-foundation/projects/issues/441) which will guarantee long term support for the project.
 Thank you!

 ## Getting started With the Emulator

-The emulator runs as a [container](https://hub.docker.com/r/jamesgoulddev/azure-keyvault-emulator) on your local machine and can be accessed by setting your `VaultUri` to `https://localhost:4997`.
+The Emulator runs as a [container](https://hub.docker.com/r/jamesgoulddev/azure-keyvault-emulator) on your local machine and can be accessed by setting your `VaultUri` to `https://localhost:4997`.

 It's that easy... but it gets even easier.